27divyansh/ACA-FSWD-2021/README.md

-# Some new terminoligies/concepts and their meaning:
+# Some new terminoligies/concepts and their description:

 #### Client-side